-Suzy Kassem, Rise Up & Salute the Sun: The Writings of Suzy Kassem.
+1 Suzy Kassem, Rise Up & Salute the Sun: The Writings of Suzy Kassem.

-or creates the appearance of adversely affecting-their obligation to exercise their best objective judgment when considering the interests of the Company.
-Conflicts of interest are prohibited as a matter of Company policy, except to the extent permitted under the Business Conduct, Ethics and Conflicts of Interest Policy, this Code of Business Conduct and Ethics and procedures adopted to implement the Policy and the Code.
+A "conflict of interest" occurs when the private interest of an Associate, agent or representative of the Company interferes-or creates the appearance of interfering-with the interests of the Company or otherwise adversely affects or creates the appearance of adversely affecting-their obligation to exercise their best objective judgment when considering the interests of the Company.
+Conflicts of Interest are prohibited as a matter of Company policy, except to the extent permitted under this Policy and procedures adopted to implement this Policy.